-6. The Review Board compliance program was established to insure that all federal agencies holding assassination records would warrant under oath that every reasonable effort had been made to identify assassination records, following the definition of records as set by the Board and published in the Federal Register, and that such records had been made available for review by the Board.

-Throughout our work, we have been concerned that critical records might have been withheld from our scrutiny and that we will not have secured all that was "out there."
+The Review Board compliance program was established to ensure that all federal agencies holding assassination records would warrant under oath that every reasonable effort had been made to identify assassination records, following the definition of records as set by the Board and published in the Federal Register, and that such records had been made available for review by the Board.
+Throughout our work, we have been concerned that critical records might have been withheld from our scrutiny and that we have not secured all that was "out there."
 It is all too easy to imagine that agencies and agency personnel not inclined to cooperate might simply have waited us out, using our sunset provision against us by waiting for it to take effect, thereby ending the need to cooperate at all since we would no longer exist.

-Our solution to this concern was to develop a compliance program whereby each agency had to designate a "compliance officer" to warrant, under oath and pain of perjury if the statements were known to be untrue, that records had been diligently searched for and turned over to the Board for review and/or released to the National Archives.
-This program entails a detailed review of the effort undertaken by each agency in pursuit of such records and constitutes a useful record that may also guide future researchers in terms of what assassination records were actually uncovered.
+Our solution to this concern was to develop a compliance program whereby each agency had to designate a "compliance officer" to warrant, under oath and pain of perjury, that records had been diligently searched for and turned over to the Board for review and/or release to the National Archives.
+This program entails a detailed review (overseen by Review Board staff) of the effort undertaken by each agency in pursuit of such records and constitutes a record to guide future researchers in terms of what assassination records were actually uncovered.
 The program is also intended to be forward-looking, so that the agencies will continue to follow the provisions of the Act after the Board passes out of existence.

-7. It is important that the provisions of the JFK Act be accommodated after the Review Board ceases operations on September 30, 1998, so that the important provisions of the Act can persist and so that the decisions of the Board can continue to be implemented.
-The National Archives must have the authority and means to continue to implement Board decisions after the Board has ceased to exist.
-Equally important, an appeals procedure must be developed that puts the burden for preventing openings on the agencies through a type of appeals process similar to that provided by the Act.
+1. To ensure that the provisions of the JFK Act are exercised after the Review Board passes out of existence, it is essential that the National Archives have:

+a) the authority and means to continue to implement Board decisions, b) that an appeals procedure be developed that puts the burden for preventing access on the agencies, and that c) the professional and public interest warrants the creation of joint oversight group (composed of representatives of the four organizations that originally nominated individuals to serve on the Review Board) to facilitate the continuing execution of the provisions of the JFK Act.
-The creation of the President John F. Kennedy Assassination Records

-Collection at the National Archives has created a large collection undergoing intense use by researchers.
-Having created this national research resource, Congress should insure that the National Archives is given the additional resources that it needs to continue to manage this collection responsibly, and that it is also given the authority to administer the provisions of the original act as passed by Congress.
-We recommend that a Memorandum of Understanding be negotiated among the

-National Archives, the FBI, and the CIA that would establish a common agreement on how to resolve some of the issues concerning the extensive assassination records of these two agencies, especially insofar as additional records will still be coming to the Archives and additional releases of documents are scheduled to take place after the dissolution of the Review Board.
+The creation of the President John F. Kennedy Assassination Records Collection at the National Archives has created a large collection undergoing intense use by researchers.
+Having created this national research resource, Congress should ensure that the National Archives receives the additional resources necessary to manage this collection responsibly, and that it is also be given the authority to administer the provisions of the original act as passed by Congress.
+We recommend that a Memorandum of Understanding be negotiated among the National Archives, the FBI, and the CIA that would establish a common agreement on how to resolve some of the issues concerning the extensive assassination records of these two agencies, especially insofar as additional records will still be coming to the Archives and additional releases of documents are scheduled to take place after the dissolution of the Review Board.
+The formation of liaison group composed of individuals from the professional organizations that originally nominated members for the Review Board to oversee implementation of the provisions of the JFK Act would ensure the continuing representation of the public interest by those trained to understand the historical, archival, and legal issues that inhere in these records.